 - Hertfordshire Training Centre of the Year 2008

-Wendy Shorter is a Court Assistant Upholder and holds a Master Upholder Certificate, a Fellow and Director of the Association of Master Upholsterers & Soft Furnishers (AMUSF), a Liveryman of the Worshipful Company of Upholders (archaic word for upholsterers) and the Worshipful Company of Furniture Makers.
+Wendy Shorter is Junior Warden of the Worshipful Company of Upholders and holds a Master Upholder Certificate, a Fellow and Director of the Association of Master Upholsterers & Soft Furnishers (AMUSF), a Liveryman of the Worshipful Company of Upholders (archaic word for upholsterers) and the Worshipful Company of Furniture Makers.
 In 2008 she was appointed Director of Training for the AMUSF and she represents the Association on several industry boards.
 Wendy trained and taught advanced upholstery at London Metropolitan University, formerly the London College of Furniture.
-She is City and Guilds Qualified and has been teaching for the past eighteen years.
+She is City and Guilds Qualified and has been teaching for the past nineteen years.

 Wendy has been the recipient of several awards and in March 2010 her book “Soft Furnishings: Professional Results” was published in 2010 and reprinted in 2015.